 Susan graduated from Wesley College in Dover DE with a Masters Degree in Nursing in Wellness and Health Promotion and received the Bachelor of Science Degree in Nursing from Barton College in Wilson NC.
-She contributed to a chapter in the award winning textbook, Selekman’s School Nursing: A Comprehensive Text, as well as co authoring a chapter in the Delaware School Nurse's Technical Assistance Manual.
+She contributed to the 2020 edition of the School Nurse Resource Manual and the 2013 edition of the award winning textbook, Selekman’s School Nursing: A Comprehensive Text.
+She also co-authored a chapter in the Delaware School Nurse's Technical Assistance Manual.
 She is a Past-President of the Delaware School Nurse Association and a Past Board Member of NASN.

 Susan has a special interest in the care of students with chronic health conditions particularly asthma, diabetes, seizures and emotional disabilities.
-She has had the privilege of presenting NASN's H.A.N.D.S program for national and regional audiences since 2007 and continues to volunteer during her free time at diabetes camps.
+She had the privilege of presenting NASN's H.A.N.D.S program for national and regional audiences from 2007- 2018, is a national presenter for NASN's Focus on the Framework program and continues to volunteer during her free time at camps for kids with diabetes.
 She has been an active member of the Delaware Asthma Coalition and served on the Epilepsy Foundation of Delaware advisory committee.

 Susan was recognized as the 2013 Delaware School Nurse of the Year, and received the 2012 Delaware Nurse Association Community Based Excellence in Nursing Award.